Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 ## Display the command help

-The command displays the CLI command help:
+The following command displays the CLI command help:

 **Syntax:**